National Youth Conference 2019

 The “National Youth Conference 2019” promises to make youths aware of the current scenario of opportunities in their country by addressing them in five major thematic areas; Sustainable Development Goals (SDGs: 3, 4, 5, 8, 13 & 16), Youth Leadership, 50 under 50 (Gender Equality), Youth Entrepreneurship and Tourism (Visit Nepal 2020).
 The National Youth Conferences in the past years has created history by providing correct guidelines to the youths, facilitating them with enough knowledge and networks, nurturing leadership qualities in them in order to start entrepreneurship and hence preventing them from being slaves to foreign nations.
 Additionally, Nepal Youth Council has been notably practicing gender equality and sticks its importance in the mind of youths from time to time as both the parties carry an equal part for the prosperity of the nation.

 Today, youths comprise 40% of the world’s population.
 This is a sizeable number that holds promise for driving the economic development of the country as they represent a vital resource for the transformation of any nation.
 In Nepal, out of the total population of more than 29 million, youths between the ages of 16 – 40 constitute 40%.
 The government has formulated several policies that target the youths to encourage their participation in national development such as the 2004 Agricultural Policy, 2006 Labour and Employment Policy, 2011 Industrial Policy and 2014 National Employment Policy.
 Nevertheless, half of the youth population is either unemployed or underemployed.
 In twenty years’ time, they will become old.
-In recognition of the fact that they play determining roles and to bring that undeniably effective force into the mainstream of development in Nepal, the Nepal Youth Council (NYC) is proposing to host a three-day “National Youth Conference 2019” from 10-12 August 2019 in Kathmandu Nepal.
+In recognition of the fact that they play determining roles and to bring that undeniably effective force into the mainstream of development in Nepal, the Nepal Youth Council (NYC) is proposing to host a four-day “National Youth Conference 2019” from 12-15 August 2019 in Kathmandu Nepal.

 OBJECTIVES OF THE NATIONAL YOUTH CONFERENCE 2019: